wellintoncr/fii/README.md

 ## Current flow

-First, verify how many documents will be scraped and save this number into `web_scraper/script.py` (variable **batch_size**).
-You can change the failure threshold as well, so this script will check whether previous scrap process had more errors than expected.
+First, verify how many documents will be extracted and save this number into `webpage_extractor/script.py` (variable **batch_size**).
+You can change the failure threshold as well, so this script will check whether previous extraction process had more errors than expected.
 If so, it will not proceed.

-Then, you should wait the script to finish this step (it may take a while depending on how many documents you want to scrap).
-After that, all valid documents will be saved onto **output** folder.
-Failed documents will be saved onto **failures** as well.

-After scraping, you can execute `analyzer/script.py` and check its output.
-If the final report is still "irrelevant" (it has just a few data), so you should increase the *batch_size* variable in the scraping step and keep extracting data until you have enough information.

 Usually, the first couple attempts to scrap should have small *batch_size* so you can quickly check whether it is working or something went bad, such as connection issues.
 After testing this step, you can increase *batch_size* to tens or hundreds of thousands documents.
 Of course, it will take longer, but you will have more data.

+Then, you should wait the script to finish this step (it may take a while depending on how many documents you want to save).
+After that, all valid documents will be saved onto **webpages_dump** folder.
+Not found documents will be saved onto **webpages_not_found** as well.

+After saving all documents you need, you can execute `web_scraper/script.py` and, if everything goes well, a dense file will be created at **reports_data/reports.json**.
+This file contains all available reports based on all files extracted on the previous step.

+The steps below is yet to be implemented.
+~~To get stock prices (how much a fund's quote is worth), you should run `stock/script.py`.~~

+~~Then, you can execute `analyzer/script.py` to evaluate all reports and generate more data which should be helpful to measure funds' quality.
+If the final report is still "irrelevant" (it has just a few data), so you should increase the *batch_size* variable in the scraping step and keep extracting data until you have enough information.~~